maurogeorge/active_model_serializers/docs/howto/test.md

 ### Load a custom schema

-If we need to use other schema, for example when we have a namespaced API that shows the same response, we can pass the path of the schema.
+If we need to use another schema, for example when we have a namespaced API that shows the same response, we can pass the path of the schema.

 ```ruby